 5 Ways To Be The Peace This Holiday Season

-“Be the change you wish to see in the world” has been attributed to Mahatma Ghandi—although that’s not literally what Ghandi said.
+“Be the change you wish to see in the world” has been attributed to Mahatma Gandhi—although that’s not literally what Gandhi said.

 Regardless of the words, the quote isn’t simply a suggestion—it is an instruction.
-Ghandi is telling us that we have the power to change the world by changing ourselves.
+Gandhi is telling us that we have the power to change the world by changing ourselves.

-This holiday season, I’ve chosen to take that inspiration to heart by deliberately focusing on where I can affect change in a positive way.
+During the holiday season, I’ve chosen to take that inspiration to heart by deliberately focusing on where I can affect change in a positive way.
 How?
-By paying attention to finding actions that create peace and well-being within me and then taking that action for others.
+By paying attention to actions that create peace and well-being within me and then passing them on to others.